 Verstraeten Monument

 Fr Verstraeten joined the North Pole Mission while he was still a seminarian in the Diocese of Ghent.
 Soon after his ordination in 1859 he was sent to assist another missionary in the Faroe Islands.
-Within a year, his superior transferred him to Shetland and he served the Catholic community for eleven years here until his premature death of smallpox at the age of 39.
+Within a year, his superior transferred him to Shetland and he served the Catholic community here for eleven years until his premature death of smallpox, contracted while giving the last rites to a Belgian fisherman, at the age of 39.

 We have many reasons to be grateful to Fr Verstraeten.
 His labours in the islands, 150 years ago, laid the foundations of the modern parish.
 It would be over eighty years before Shetland had another resident priest.
 He had been fundraising for a Catholic chapel in Lerwick and by the time of his death had banked donations of £1,246 (more than £100,000 at current values).
-This was invested and ultimately contributed to the present St Margaret's Church which was opened in July 1911.
+This was invested and ultimately contributed to the building of the present St Margaret's Church which was opened in July 1911.
 Fr Verstraeten was remembered even then by a correspondent to the Shetland News who refers to him as "the tall dignified gentleman with the gold-rimmed spectacles".
+His story is told in the magazine article reproduced below, written by a former parish priest of Lerwick.

 fitzgibbon-1994-verstraeten.pdf

-His body was taken back to the church of Bottelare in the Diocese of Ghent (Belgium) and he was buried next to his mother by the crucifix to the right of this picture.
+Fr Verstraeten's body was taken back to his home village of Bottelare in the Diocese of Ghent (Belgium) and he was buried next to his mother outside St Anne's church.
+The grave has now gone, replaced after the second world war by a military cemetery, but we know that it was originally located by the crucifix to the right of this picture.

 Hilde has told the story of how we traced the burial place of Fr Theophilus Verstraeten, and made contact with parishioners from St Anne's church in Belgium, in a blog posted on our website.